lekshmyrm/cypress/README.md

 # cypress
-Tests are written in the file mediaRelease.cy.js within cypress/integration folder cypress.config file has the Base url set package.json contains dependencies
+Tests are written following POM model and business driven Tests are written in the file mediaRelease.cy.js within cypress/integration folder cypress.config file has the Base url set package.json contains dependencies